 I am the third of eight children raised in Waterloo, Iowa.
-I have two daughters, three grandchildren, and divorced after 20 years of marriage.
+I have two daughters, four grandchildren, and divorced after 20 years of marriage.
 Before marriage and motherhood, I was a member of a religious order for 8 years (This shows I know how to make life-changing decisions….).
 I have been a nurse academic for much of my professional life where I created educational programs or lead them or both.
 For 13 years I took a break from academe and created a sole proprietorship providing conflict engagement services, primarily in health care settings.
-I continue to do this part time, and have recently accepted a part time academic appointment as a telecommuting faculty member.
+I continue to do this part time, electing now to have my primary investment of professional time and energy in coaching.
 I have published four books, three of them collections designed to tell nursing’s story in nursing’s voice.

 There is an endless list of how the digital revolution changed everything, creating the possibility, theoretically, of “everyone talking to everyone”.
 This is manifest in the internet, a powerful resource, making this blog possible but also enabling a troublesome internet “dark” side engaged in terror and destruction.

 I decided a blog invested in hope and creative possibility would at least be some modest antidote to this disturbing dark side, create some moments of light, so I am writing my reflections to that end.
 It is my hope that my blog postings will evoke reflections in those who read them, in some cases lead readers to share them.
 The iconic image that captures this for me is a lighthouse: I want to shed light in a steady and reliable way and if this sometimes guides others to safe harbor, that would bring me joy and satisfaction.
 That too is a creative possibility.

 Sole Proprietor: “courage”